k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_1_Custom_Lists_use_in_flow.md

 - **Additional Info** - when a dropdown is required when collecting customer input for manual tasks
 - **Steward Inputs** - when a dropdown is required when a task is being handled by a data steward

-To configure the custom list, In any of the abovementioned Task tabs, chose the "Custom List" field type when defining the type of an input field, as in the following example:
+To configure the custom list, In any of the abovementioned Task tabs, choose "Custom List" as the Input Type, as in the following example:

 <img src="../images/Figure_100_Custom_Lists_configuration.png" width="100%" height="100%">